 Our Primary Belief: Every client, every sale starts with a single word: “Hello!”

 If someone doesn’t call you or speak with you, you didn’t create a client.

 You sell insurance.
 A letter makes that introduction.

-So your letter needs to make people call you.
+You need your letter to make people call you.
+Simple as that.

 Your lead generation letter strategy should be strictly focused

 on one goal: to get the reader to call you.

 The fastest way to generate phone calls is by sending direct mail to the correct mailing list.

 The MOST effective you can be in direct mail is by sending a letter.

 So… find your most-likely prospect mailing list and send them a high-quality letter.